 The simplest, easiest-to-use shades available today are solar shades and roller shades.
 Solar shades are generally used in windows that receive a lot of bright sunlight—the durable solar-shade fabrics resist fading and do a great job blocking the sun while still maintaining some view to the outdoors.

 Roller shades also protect against the sun, but beautiful fabric is what they’re really about.
 Roller shades come in a delightful array of colors and patterns, from playful to luxurious, and have the potential to become the focal point of the room.
 Use the roller shades’ broad color palette to select a fabric that melds with the current décor for a living room that expresses blissful harmony.
-Like cellular shades, solar and roller shades can be motorized to create window treatments that are as easy to use as they are to look at.
+Like cellular shades, solar and roller shades can be motorized to create shades that are as easy to use as they are to look at.

 Shutters—Sturdy and Classic